kaiaai/sample-apps/tensorflow-js/README.md

 # Webcam Image Recognition using TensorFlow JS
-Make your robot recognize live webcam images.
+Make your robot recognize live webcam images using TensorFlow JS and MobileNet.

 The app uses [TensorFlow.js](https://js.tensorflow.org/) to perform image recognition based on a pre-trained neural network model.